williamscodigo/clone-facebook-login-page/README.md

 note: any positive, informative or encouraging comments about this project or just how to write better code in general will be greatly appreciated.

-## Use

-To replicate/run this project:

-Download zip file -> drag project folder on desktop -> open folder -> click index.html file (project will open on your browser.)

-Alternatively: open folder -> with VS Code (code editor) (you can download it at https://code.visualstudio.com) which will allow you to easily modify the project code and see the live output on your screen with vs code live server extension.

 ## About the author

 Hello World!.
 My name is Jose W. Rivas, I live in NYC, I'm passionate and dedicated learner and aspire to become an excellent full-stack developer.